-Ghee in pregnancy diet
+Ghee in the pregnancy diet

-Cow ghee as detox agent
+Cow ghee as a detox agent

 Cow ghee also lubricates and hydrates the cell membranes and related tissues.
 The nutritional backup protects tissues from damage, helps in the natural flowing of wastes and toxins from the body.
 However, people with a strong digestive power can get to enjoy more ghee benefits for detoxing than those with a weak digestive system.

-- Heart patients shouldn’t have it as it may increase the risk of heart attack.
-This is because it contains fatty acids which increase the blood pressure and make them more prone to such attacks.
+- Heart patients shouldn’t have it as it may increase the risk of a heart attack.
+This is because it contains fatty acids which increase blood pressure and make them more prone to such attacks.